 The Golden Triangle

 If you are a more confident traveller, then the Golden Triangle of Delhi, Jaipur and Agra is a must.
 You’ll visit stunning forts and palaces and witness chaotic city streets where mopeds carrying a family of six vie with tuk-tuks, elephants and lorries.
 Don’t miss the staggering beauty of the Taj Mahal.
+This tour covers a large area taking you to three different states, Delhi, Rajasthan and Uttar Pradesh.
+You’ll need to allow plenty of time but you’ll have the chance to see many of the most famous sites in India.
+I’d go back and do it all again in a heartbeat.

 above: detail of the Palace of the Winds in Jaipur